ycechungAI/goose/documentation/docs/guides/session-recipes.md

    ```
    </details>

-   ### Edit Recipe File

-   Once the recipe file is created, you can open it and modify the value of any field.

    ### Optional Parameters

    You may add parameters to a recipe, which will require users to fill in data when running the recipe.
 Parameters can be added to any part of the recipe (instructions, prompt, activities, etc).